-Mitigation Measures/Conditions of Approval Party Responsible for Implementing Mitigation Monitoring Action 1.
+Mitiga ation Measures/Conditions of Approval Party Responsible for Implementing Mitigation Monitoring Action 1.
 2. 3.
-Enforcement Agency Monitoring Agency Monitoring Phase 4.1 GEOTECHNICAL AND SOIL RESOURCES (cont.)
+Enforcement Agency Monitoring Agency Monitoring Phase 4.1 GE OTECHNICAL AND SOIL RESOURCES (cont.)
 4.1-46.
 Runoff from future pads and structures is to be collected and channeled to the street and/or natural drainage courses via non-erosive drainage devices.
 (Allan E. Seward Engineering Geology, Inc., 19 September 1994, p.
 20) Applicant (Civil Engineer and Construction Superintendent) Include this Measure in Specifications Field Verification 2.
-3. LACDPW, Geology/Soils Section, Building and Safety LACDPW, Geology/Soils Section, Building and Safety During Grading 4.1-47.
+LACDPW, Geology/Soils Section, Building and Safety LACDPW, Geology/Soils Section, Building and Safety During Grading 4.1-47.
 Water is not to stand or pond anywhere on the graded pads.
 (Allan E. Seward Engineering Geology, Inc., 19 September 1994, p.
-20) Applicant (Civil Engineer and Construction Superintendent) Include this Measure in Specifications Field Verification 2.
-3. LACDPW, Geology/Soils Section, Building and Safety LACDPW, Geology/Soils Section, Building and Safety During Grading 4.1-48.
+20) Applicant (Civil Engineer and Construction Superintendent) Include this Measure in Specifications Field Verification 1.
+2. 3.
+LACDPW, Geology/Soils Section, Building and Safety LACDPW, Geology/Soils Section, Building and Safety During Grading 4.1-48.
 Oil and water wells that might occur on site are to be abandoned in accordance with State and local regulations.
 (Allan E. Seward Engineering Geology, Inc., 19 September 1994, p.
-45) Applicant (Well abandonment Specialist) Receipt of Confirmation of Abandonment 2.
-3. Conservation, Division of Oil and Gas, Building and Safety LACDPW, Geology/Soils Section, Building and Safety 4.1-49.
+45) Applicant (Well abandonment Specialist) Receipt of Confirmation of Abandonment 1.
+2. 3.
+California Department of Conservation, Division of Oil and Gas, Building and Safety LACDPW, Geology/Soils Section, Building and Safety Prior to Issuance of Grading Permits 4.1-49.
 If any leaking or undocumented oil wells are encountered during grading operations, their locations are to be surveyed and the current well conditions evaluated immediately.
 (Allan E. Seward Engineering Geology, Inc., 19 September 1994, p.
 21) Measures are to be taken to document the wells, abandonment, and remediate the well sites (if necessary) in accordance with State and local regulations.)
-Applicant (Civil Engineer and Well Abandonment Specialist) Include Measure in Specifications Field Documentation 2.
-3. Conservation, Division of Oil and Gas, Building and Safety 4.1-50.
+Applicant (Civil Engineer and Well Abandonment Specialist) Include Measure in Specifications Field Documentation 1.
+2. 3.
+Conservation, Division of Oil and Gas, Building and Safety 4.1-50.
 The exact status and location of the Exxon (Newhall Land & Farming) oil well #31 will be evaluated at the subdivision stage.
 If necessary, the well will be abandoned in accordance with State and local regulations.
 (Allan E. Seward Engineering Geology, Inc., 13 December 1995, p.
-12) Applicant (Civil Engineer and Well Abandonment Specialist) Locate Well #31 on Tract Map Documentation of Abandonment, if applicable 2.
-3. Conservation, Division of Oil and Gas, Building and Safety
+12) Applicant (Civil Engineer and Well Abandonment Specialist) Locate Well #31 on Tract Map Documentation of Abandonment, if applicable 1.
+2. 3.
+California Department of Conservation, Division of Oil and Gas, Building and Safety California Department of Conservation, Division of Oil and Gas, Building and Safety Prior to Issuance of Grading Permit